Randomized Feasibility Methods for Constrained Optimization with Adaptive Step Sizes: Introduction

 \textbf{Contributions:} We connect the results from prior works~\cite{lewis1998error, bertsekas1999note, mangasarian1998error}, and show that a \emph{uniform} upper bound on dual multipliers exists under Strong Slater condition, without assuming compactness of $Y$.
 Building on these results, we study the minimization of a strongly convex and Lipschitz-smooth objective function by combining gradient methods with randomized feasibility updates, establishing for the first time linear convergence up to an $\epsilon$ tolerance with adaptive step sizes.
 In contrast to prior work, we do not assume bounded subgradients of the constraint functions and instead prove this property holds surely.
 Furthermore, we introduce and analyze a novel strategy involving a random number of feasibility updates per iteration and examine the impact of different sampling distributions on convergence.
 Moreover, we propose the first fully parameter-free method for solving problem~\eqref{prob_eq} when $f$ is convex but possibly nonsmooth, by combining Distance over Weighted Subgradients (DoWS) with randomized feasibility updates, and provide convergence guarantees under a compactness assumption on $Y$.
 We then relax this assumption by studying Tamed-DoWS (T-DoWS) with randomized feasibility updates, proving boundedness of the iterates and establishing optimal convergence rates in expectation, along with guidance on choosing the feasibility sample size to achieve these rates.

 \textbf{Flow of the paper:} Section~\ref{sec:problem} introduces the assumptions, error bounds, and their connection to Lagrange dual multipliers.
 Section~\ref{sec:RandFeas} presents the randomized feasibility algorithm and its analysis.
 Section~\ref{sec:StrongConvex} studies gradient method and convergence for strongly convex and Lipschitz-smooth objective function, while Section~\ref{sec:adaptive_step} develops a fully parameter-free adaptive method for convex problems.
-Section~\ref{sec:simulation} reports simulation results for QCQP and SVM problems, and Section~\ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:simulation} reports simulation results for the problems on QCQP, SVM, and Logistic Regression with Group Fairness Constraints, while Section~\ref{sec:conclusion} concludes the paper.\footnote{Code available at \url{https://github.com/AbhishekChak/Ada-method-random-feas.git}.}

 \textbf{Notation:} We consider the Euclidean space \(\mathbb{R}^n\) with the standard inner product \(\langle x, y \rangle\) and the Euclidean norm \(\|x\| := \sqrt{\langle x, x \rangle}\).
 For a closed convex set \(X \subseteq \mathbb{R}^n\) and a point $x \in \mathbb{R}^n$, the Euclidean distance from $x$ to the set $X$ is denoted by \(\mathrm{dist}(x, X) := \min_{z \in X} \|z - x\|\), while the projection of a point $x$ on the set $X$ is \(\Pi_X[x] := \argmin_{x \in X} \|x - \bar{x}\|^2\).
 For a scalar \(a \in \mathbb{R}\), we write \(a^+ := \max\{a, 0\}\).
 The expectation of a random variable is denoted by $\mathbb{E}[\cdot]$.
 If a random quantity depends on multiple random variables, we will use the subscripts to clarify what the expectation refers to.
 The probability of a discrete random variable $\omega$ taking value $i$ is denoted by $\mathbb{P}[\omega=i]$.
 The abbreviation \textit{a.s.} stands for almost surely.